Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 _ Also **MaterialUI**

-- While the nft is getting minted, the position of the photo is not proper ( somewhere below the transaction state message )
+- **While the nft is getting minted, the position of the photo is not proper ( somewhere below the transaction state message )**

+- **Decimals cannot be entered within the listing price input**

 ************************************************